Guest blog by Randal Whitmore from Home Luv

 Tip 1: Few, big multi-purpose furnishings beat many, small storage items

-You can create even more free space by purchasing multi-functional bedroom furniture, such as a bed frame with slide out drawers beneath it or a wardrobe with drawers also located at the bottom end.
+You can create even more free space by purchasing multi-functional bedroom furniture.
+Such as, a bed frame with slide out drawers beneath it or a wardrobe with drawers also located at the bottom.

 A blush pink bedroom featuring our Maple wooden Malabar bed and Air bedside table